syncfusion-content/javascript-docs/js/Spreadsheet/Worksheet.md

 ### Copy

 The Spreadsheet provides support to create a copy an existing worksheet.
-You can dynamically copy a worksheet by right clicking on the worksheet in the sheet tab that you have to copy and then click Move or Copy in the context menu.
+You can dynamically copy a worksheet by using one of the following ways,

+* Right clicking on the worksheet in the sheet tab that you have to copy and then click Move or Copy in the context menu.
 Then check the "Create a copy" checkbox in the "Move or Copy" dialog.

-You can also copy an existing worksheet using [`copySheet`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:copysheet "copySheet") method.
+* Copy an existing worksheet using [`copySheet`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:copysheet "copySheet") method.

 The following code example describes the above behavior.